ACM-Student-Chapter-ETAMU/Resources/README.md

 - Coding and research tips

 ## How to Contribute
-1. Fork this repository or request write access through the ACM GitHub organization.
+1. Fork this repository or request write access through the ACM Student Chapter ETAMU GitHub organization.
 2. Add your resource (PDF, doc, markdown, or link) in an appropriate folder.
 3. Include a brief description in the README or your commit message.
 4. Submit a pull request for review.